ivanaf03/ivanaf03/README.md

 ![](https://komarev.com/ghpvc/?username=ivanaf03&color=green)

 ## Languages
-I have a lot of experience in:
+I have worked a lot with:
 + C ✳️
 + Java and some Java frameworks ☕
 + Oracle SQL 📊

-I am proficient in programming with:
+I like programming with:
 + HTML+CSS+JS 💻
 + Elixir 💧
 + MySQL 📊